March Madness Survivor Picks (2026)

 - Save at least one No. 1 seed for later rounds

-Round of 32 Survivor Pool Picks
+Round of 32 Survivor Contests Picks

 Strategy Focus: Controlled aggression